UWCNuclear/Dat2Root/README.md

 # Dat2Root
 Convert an ASCII file to a ROOT histogram.

+The script includes the instructions on how to run it in ROOT/GRSISort.

+It has many commented lines to walk you through the script.

+It also includes several (optional) formatting commands with which you should familiarize yourself.

+The goal of this script is to convert MTSort spectra to ROOT, and also to start getting familiar with ROOT scripts/macros.

+To use Dat2Root, you should first save your MTSort spectrum in ASCII format (for example: input.dat).

+In Dat2Root.C, you should edit the input and output file names.
+Whenever you edit a script, you should close ROOT/GRSISort to run it again.

-Run in the command line with:
+To run Dat2Root, you type in the command line:

 grsisort -l Dat2Root.C

-or with:
+or:

 grsisort -l

 .x Dat2Root.C

-or with:

-grsisort -l

-.L Dat2Root3.C

-Dat2Root3("somefilename.dat")

-Also, all the above 'grsisort' can be replaced with 'root' - and it should work just fine!
+Also, the above 'grsisort' can be replaced with 'root' - and it should work just fine!

+After Dat2Root has created the output file, you close GRSISort by typing in the command line:

+.q

+To open the output file (for example: output.root), you type in the command line:

+grsisort -l output.root

+.ls    (to see the list of everything that is in your ROOT file)

+myhist->Draw()    (to draw the TH1 histogram that you just created)

+And you are ready to examine your histogram and fit peaks in GRSISort!